-How the matter was addressed in our audit

-Our audit procedures in this area included, among other things:

-- evaluating management's process for selection of the "expected credit loss" methodology; - evaluating the appropriateness of the transition approach for IFRS 9 first-time adoption; - evaluating the reasonableness of management's key judgements and estimates made in preparing the transition adjustments, specifically relating to the adjustment for the forward looking factor; - assessing the appropriateness of the transition approach and practical expedients applied; - evaluating the completeness, accuracy and relevance of data used in preparing the transition adjustments; and - evaluating the appropriateness of the financial statements disclosures for IFRS 9 first-time adoption.
+Description of key audit matter How the matter was addressed in our audit Transition to IFRS 9 "Financial Our audit procedures in this area Instruments" - Refer to Note 4.2 to the included, among other things: consolidated financial statements.
+We focused on this area because: IFRS 9 "Financial Instruments" (hereafter "IFRS 9"), which the Group implemented on 1 January 2018: requires complex accounting treatments, including use of significant estimates and evaluating management's process for selection of the "expected credit loss" methodology; evaluating the appropriateness of the transition approach for IFRS 9 first-time adoption; evaluating the reasonableness of management's key judgements and judgements for the determination of adjustments on transition; and resulted in significant changes to processes, data and controls that needed to be tested for the first management's key judgements and estimates made in preparing the transition adjustments, specifically relating to the adjustment for the forward looking factor; time. assessing the appropriateness of the transition approach and practical expedients applied; evaluating the completeness, accuracy and relevance of data used in preparing the transition adjustments; and evaluating the appropriateness of the financial statements disclosures for IFRS 9 first-time adoption.

-Report on the audit of the consolidated financial statements (Continued)
+Report on the Audit of the Consolidated Financial Statements (continued)